Galw : The voices lure me in

 I have a profound weakness for archetypal folk duos - born too late to see Richard & Linda Thompson live I would trail round in the late 80s / early 90s more than compensated by Gregson & Collister gigs attended in some sort of reverie.
 This album, released February 2016 and recorded by Steve Blackstone is the debut of new Anglesey duo (they formed in 2014) Paul Williams (singer/songwriter) & Charli Lamont (singer).

 Charli has a voice.
 She has toured Europe as a backing singer (for Kev Fox), and when she lets it soar it does stop you in your tracks.
 Paul can pen a tune.
 He can also play - his subtle guitar frames and supports Charli's singing beautifully throughout this eight song set.
 The only weakness is that Charli's strong, expressive vocals are just much more sonorous than Paul's still characterful singing - in places the contrast works really well, but (very) occasionally less so.
 That's the nit picked.
-To be frank I often thought exactly the same of Gregson & Collister.

 The recording has a very live, unembellished feel; mellow acoustic music from a late night arts cafe.